-T Ţ 1 compliance, financial Records management including FOI process risk of non-compliance with governance and legislative requirements (move to year 3) Unclear processes and roles and responsibilities Medium risk- reputation, compliance, financial Review use of document management system Review FOI process Stantons Audit Nov 2020 recommended that a review of the useability of the Records Management System occur.
+compliance, financial 2 to 3.3 sorte (in recognis) (1530 THE CONTROL OF THE PARTY OF THE Records management including FOI process risk of non-compliance with governance and legislative requirements (move to year 3) Unclear processes and roles and responsibilities Medium risk- reputation; compliance; financial Review use of document management system Review FOI process Stantons Audit Nov 2020 recommended that a review of the useability of the Records Management System occur.
 Compliance testing of record keeping required.
 Procurement and contract management - risk of failure to detect and prevent occurrences of fraud and corruption and non- compliance with good governance and legislative requirements (moved from year 1) Poor procurement and contract management awareness.
 High risk - property, reputation, financial, compliance Review relevant policies, frameworks and processes.
 Review training process.
 Review separation of duties.
-Compliance testing - contracts, quotes, journals, variations of POs External audits and Stantons Audit Nov 2020 identified this as high-risk area.
+Compliance testing - contracts, quotes, journals, variations of POs.
+External audits and Stantons Audit Nov 2020 identified this as high-risk area.
 Significant improvements made, need to test effectiveness.
-Swimming pool inspection process Documentation of Medium risk Random review of approval Not previously reviewed risk of non-compliance with legislative requirements and damage to public health moved to (year 2) processes.
-Clarity of delegations. reputation, compliance, financial, public safety assessment process, including online processes and disclosure of COI. independently.
+Swimming pool inspection process-risk of non compliance with legislative requirements and damage to public health-moved to (year 2) Documentation of processes.
+Clarity of delegations.
+Medium risk- reputation; compliance; financial, public safety Random review of approval assessment process, including online processes and disclosure of COI.
+Not previously reviewed independently.
 ICT systems and security - risk of failure to provide adequate and effective ICT systems, ensure good governance and prevent fraud and corruption (move from year 3.)
 Inadequate security, systems and controls High risk- reputation, compliance, financial Review changes implemented as a result of 2020 ICT audit by OAG.
 OAG audit on ICT systems identified significant shortfalls in City's controls and systems.
 Changes implemented to address these.
 Need to test these.
-Information security risk of information loss, compromise and availability (moved from year 2) Poor ICT systems (vulnerability and lack of controls) Medium risk- reputation; compliance; financial Review information security Review privacy policy Compliance testing of information security required.
+Information security risk of information loss, compromise and availability (moved from year 2) Poor ICT systems (yulnerability and lack of controls) Medium risk- reputation, compliance, financial Review information security Review privacy policy Compliance testing of information security required.
 HR policies and procedures, including payroll - risk of failure to maintain staff health and wellbeing, and act in compliance with legislation Outdated policies and processes Low risk - reputation, compliance, financial Review policies and procedures and communication to staff.
 Policies updated in 2018 and in need of review.